jbarlas/annenberg/data/data_writeup.md

+# Data overview
+- `tweet_data.csv`: csv file containing data scraped from member distrits of Great City Schools.
+The data contains the following fields: `district,term,created_at,text` for all tweets containing the terms: `tutor, tutoring, tutors`.

 # Tweet Categories

 Preliminarily reading through the tweets yielded some natural categories which began to emerge.
 The following are the main classifications identified: